 Subd.
 2. Written notice.
 Written notice of intent to take action shall: (a) be served upon the pupil and the pupil's parent or guardian personally or by mail; (b) contain a complete statement of the facts, a list of the witnesses and a description of their testimony; (c) state the date, time, and place of the hearing; (d) be accompanied by a copy of sections 121A.40 to 121A.56; (e) describe alternative educational services accorded the pupil in an attempt to avoid the expulsion proceedings; and (f) inform the pupil and parent or guardian of the right to: (1) have a representative of the pupil's own choosing, including legal counsel, at the hearing.
+The district shall advise the pupil's parent or guardian that free or low-cost legal assistance may be available and that a legal assistance resource list is available from the Minnesota Department of Education; (2) examine the pupil's records before the hearing; (3) present evidence; and (4) confront and cross-examine witnesses.

-The district shall advise the pupil's parent or guardian that free or low-cost legal assistance may the written notice unless an extension, not to exceed five days, is requested for good cause by the school board, pupil, parent or guardian.
+Subd.
+3. Hearing schedule.
+The hearing shall be scheduled within ten days of the service of the written notice unless an extension, not to exceed five days, is requested for good cause by the school board, pupil, parent or guardian.